 \subsection{Visualizations}

 Figure \ref{fig:xr} provides an intuitive comparison of the effectiveness of the proposed MCIB method in modality fusion relative to baseline models.
 The directional trends of the arrows indicate that MCIB optimizes in the correct direction for modality fusion.
 Observing the overall improvement: misclassifications due to redundant or irrelevant information are significantly reduced across all modality combinations, while complementary information between modalities is effectively utilized.
 The accuracy of joint predictions from added modalities has also improved.
-Further examples are provided in the appendix.